temporalio/cli/README.md

 The Temporal CLI has the capability to auto-complete commands.

-Running `temporal completion SHELL` will output the related completion SHELL code.
+Running `temporal completion SHELL` will output completion setup code for the given shell.

 ### zsh auto-completion